martinring/thesis/src/5-Partitioning.md

 proving an instance of $\phi$ may still be of potential value.

 This yields the questions *how many* and *which* variables should be fixed.
-So far no detailed analysis exists on whether the number and selection of variables matters, on by how much the verification time is actually reduced, and how to measure these effects in the first place.
+So far, no detailed analysis exists on whether the number and selection of variables matters, on by how much the verification time is actually reduced, and how to measure these effects in the first place.
-In an idealized scenario, answers to these questions would be as sketched in the following example:
+In an idealised scenario, answers to these questions would be as sketched in the following example:

 ::: Example * {#ex:ideal_scen}